oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * satisfies the "CSAF basic validator" conformance profile.
 * additionally performs all optional tests as given in section 6.2.

-A CSAF extended validator may provide an additional function to only run one or more selected optional tests.
+A CSAF extended validator MAY provide an additional function to only run one or more selected optional tests.

 ### 9.1.16 Conformance Clause 16: CSAF full validator